-Recognizing most letters, numbers, colors, and shapes
+Recognize most colors and shapes

-The health care provider will ask how the child is getting along with other kids.
-Talk about the child’s experience in group settings such as preschool.
+The health care provider will ask how your child is getting along with other kids.
+Talk about your child’s experience in group settings such as preschool.
 If your child isn’t in preschool, you could talk instead about behavior at daycare or during play dates.
 You may also want to discuss preschool options and how to help prepare your child for kindergarten.
 The health care provider may ask about:

 Behavior and participation in group settings.
 How does your child act at school (or other group setting)?
 Does he or she follow the routine and take part in group activities?
 What do teachers or caregivers say about the child’s behavior?

 Behavior at home.
 How does the child act at home?
 Is behavior at home better or worse than at school?
 (Be aware that it’s common for kids to be better behaved at school than at home.)